Mayonnaise Making Process: Mayonnaise

 - Fit for products with high viscosity.

-- The whole surface is constantly scraped to ensure nothing will stick to it.
+- Constantly scrapping of the whole surface to ensure nothing will stick to it.

-- The machine is built of SUS304/316L stainless steel and features a CIP function.
+- The machine is SUS304/316L stainless steel and features a CIP function.

 - Steam and hot water are used for heating.
-Glycol or chilled water is used to cool the system.
+Glycol or chilled water cooling system.

 - From 0.08 to 1.40 m2 of heat exchange surface per cylinder.